The Intriguing Morality of Baldur’s Gate 3’s Character Minthara

 An interesting sentiment shared among players is that having an avatar of evil like Minthara makes for a more diverse and engaging gaming experience.
 This perspective not only embraces Minthara's negative traits but also calls for more characters like her to be included in the game.

-Successful Level 1 Run of Baldur’s Gate 3
+Untold Tale of Halsin in Baldur's Gate 3

 Related Article